-Why it’s Important to Remove Fake Negative Reviews
+Why it’s Important to Remove Bad Google Reviews

 It’s imperative to stay on top of your reviews across multiple platforms.
 A poor online reputation could do lasting damage to a large business and could even potentially destroy small businesses.
 It’s estimated that 91 percent of consumers read online business and product reviews, and they’re usually hunting for negative reviews in particular.
 They want to see any possible cons of your product or service and how you’ve responded to criticism.